 Getting hitched is a scary thing.

-As a guy who’s been married for over 20-years and a newly minted empty nester, my wife wants to acknowledge my existence again.
+As a guy who’s been married for over 20 years and a newly minted empty nester, my wife wants to acknowledge my existence again.
 The timing couldn’t be worse.
-The NBA is about to start up and cracking a cold one after clocking out occupies my every waking thought.
+The NBA is about to crank up and cracking a cold one after clocking out occupies my every waking thought.
 This is literally my nightmare.

 Richard Jefferson must’ve looked into the future and seen something similar.